jnaidu/Developer-Portal-GitBook/managing_roles/revoke_roles.md

 # Remove Roles

-## remove the Solution Center Admin role from a user account
+## Remove the Solution Center Admin role from a user account
 ### Who can perform this function?
 * Solution Center Administrator